Bibliography for Tracing French Noble Families

 The general approach I recommend for tracing a French noble family is as follows:

-First look through the key references and construct a detailed research bibliography.
+First look through the key references listed on this web page and construct a detailed research bibliography.
 Make sure you include all the bibliographic information including any cryptic codes and numbers.
 These mysterious pieces of information are usually document codes and call numbers.

 Now systematically hunt for the books and articles on this bibliography.
-This process usually requires visiting several university libraries and the extensive use of interlibrary loan.
+This process use to require visiting several university libraries and the extensive use of interlibrary loan, but now searching online for them should be done before visiting any libraries or trying to borrow items.
 Also, some of the items will be found at the Family History Library.
 Carefully, review what others have found about the family you are researching.
 Perhaps your problem has already been solved by another genealogist.

 Lastly, analyze your evidence and make sure you have an original document or a printed source citing original documents to prove the link between every generation.
 Never settle for less.

 I also strongly suggest you find others researching the same family and band together to divide the labor and share the costs.
-In my own case I have been very lucky to become a team member with some rather brilliant colleagues, namely René Jetté, Roland-Yves Gagné, Gail F. Moreau, and Fr.
-Joseph Dubé.
-I consider myself as the junior partner and I am fortunate to work with such talented people and to learn from them.
+In my own case I have been very lucky to become a team member with some rather brilliant colleagues, namely the late René Jetté, Roland-Yves Gagné, Gail F. Moreau, Joseph Dubé, and Paul Leportier.
+I consider myself as the junior partner in these research efforts and I am fortunate to work with such talented people and to learn from them.

-I would also like to thank Jean-Philippe Gérard for reading over this bibliography and supplying me with some helpful comments.
+I would also like to thank Jean-Philippe Gérard for reading over an earlier version this bibliography and supplying me with some helpful comments.

 Whenever I start a project to study a French noble family I always consult these essential of tools.
 These key references will show you the state of the knowledge for the family you are interested in researching.
 They point to published and manuscript documentation about French noble and bourgeois families.
-Most of the manuscripts will be found in France at the Bibliothèque nationale (BN, National Library) or the Archives nationales (AN, National Archives) in Paris.
+Most of the manuscripts will be found in France at the Bibliothèque nationale de France (BN or BNF, National Library of France) or the Archives nationales (AN or ANF, National Archives of France) in Paris.
 However, many of the books and articles can be found in North America.
-The addresses for these important institutions are:
+I present these works in the order in which I usually consult them.

 Bibliothèque nationale de France.
 "Inventaire des instruments de recherche: manuscrits occidentaux."
 About 2,700 microfiche.
 Paris and London: Chadwyck-Healey, 1991.